GeForceLegend/PathTracing1.17/README.md

+# Notice By GeForceLegend

+**This branch is not for creating pull request.
+It is created for testing large changes, and may get rolled back at any point.**

+**Positive changes will be pushed to other branches**

+**The following content is the original readme.**

 # <ins>Before you try it out, read this!</ins>

 **Slight epilepsy warning**, the shader generates a lot of noise (this is by design, imagine a very colorful TV static).
 Don't try it out if you are prone to seizures.
 This will be remedied in a future patch.